 Investment professionals have a duty to be candid when providing advice and recommendations to their clients regarding investments.
 When investment professionals provide inaccurate or incomplete information about securities to their clients, it may constitute misrepresentation or fraud.
 Fraud and misrepresentation can lead to misguided investment decisions and financial losses.
 Claims of misrepresentation or fraud require an investor and their New York FINRA arbitration attorney to show that the broker or advisor knowingly made a false or misleading statement about a material fact, on which the investor relied to their detriment.Negligence

 If you suffered financial losses due to the intentional or negligent acts of a broker, you may have a claim against not only the individual broker but also the brokerage firm that employed the broker.
 Under federal law, brokerage firms have a duty to supervise the activities of their brokers to ensure that they are acting in compliance with securities laws and regulations.
-Thus, if a broker commits misconduct, a FINRA arbitration lawyer at our New York firm can potentially help you hold the broker's employer liable for its failure to supervise the broker.Account Churning
+Thus, if a broker commits misconduct, the FINRA arbitration lawyers at our New York firm can potentially help you hold the broker's employer liable for its failure to supervise the broker.Account Churning

 Federal laws and regulations impose a duty on brokers to observe high standards of commercial ethics in trading securities on behalf of their clients.
 Account churning is a breach of this duty that occurs when brokers buy and sell securities excessively, solely to generate commissions.
 If an investor believes that their broker has traded excessively without regard for their financial objectives, the investor may be able to pursue a claim against the broker based on this overtrading.Unauthorized Trading